-For the fiscal year ended June 30, 2016, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
+For the measurement date ended June 30, 2020, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
 The payments are at least \$30 but not more than \$150 per month, pursuant to Section 112.363, Florida Statutes.
 To be eligible to receive a HIS benefit, a retiree under a state-administered retirement system must provide proof of health insurance coverage, which can include Medicare.
 Terms of the benefits provided by the Plan may be amended only by the State Legislature with a change in the Statutes governing the Plan.

 Contributions.
 The HIS Pension Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2016, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statutes.
+As of measurement date June 30, 2020, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statutes.
 There are no employee contributions required for the HIS Pension Plan.
 HIS Pension Plan contributions are deposited in a separate trust fund from which HIS payments are authorized.

-The Organization's contributions to the HIS Pension Plan totaled \$2,207, for the fiscal year ended June 30, 2016.
+The Organization's contributions to the HIS Pension Plan totaled \$4,331 as of measurement date June 30, 2020.